thezube1/dababy-bot/README.md

 # Changelog

 -5/11/21:
 Added ability to play sounds and added 5 new commands.
 Also updated to use .env files for security.
-Added reset command -5/12/21: Refactored code to seperate files and added help command
+Added reset command <br />
+-5/12/21: Refactored code to seperate files and added help command